• Skip to primary navigation

 Instructions

-Prep Carrots: Start by grating peeled carrots using the small holes of a grater.
-You can also peel and chop them.
-Then grind them along with some milk into a smooth paste.
+Grate the peeled carrots using the small holes of a grater.
+You can also grind the peeled and chopped carrots along with milk into a smooth paste and use in the recipe.

 Side by side photos of carrots and finely grated carrots

-Make Afghan carrot halvah: Melt ghee/ unsalted butter in a heavy bottomed pan on medium-low heat.
-Add the grated and ground cardamom.
-Cook until they are cooked through and tender, about 15~20 minutes, stirring occasionally.
+Melt ghee/ unsalted butter in a heavy bottomed pan on medium-low heat.
+Add the grated carrot and ground cardamom.
+Cook, stirring occasionally. until carrot is tender and does not smell raw anymore.

 Step by step photos showing cooking of carrots in melted butter

-While the carrots are cooking, combine ricotta cheese and powdered milk in a medium size bowl.
+While the carrots are cooking, in a medium size bowl combine ricotta cheese and powdered milk.
 Mix well into a smooth mixture without any lumps.

 Combining ricotta cheese and dry milk powder in a steel bowl

-Add sugar to the carrots, mix well and cook till dissolved.
-Next stir in the ricotta mixture.
+Add sugar to the carrots and cook till dissolved.
+Stir in the the ricotta mixture and mix well.
 Cook gently until the mixture is thick and creamy, about 5~7 minutes.

 Step by step photos showing the addition of sugar and ricotta cheese mixture